jordansimsmith/namesayer/README.md

-# namesayer-part03
+# NameSayer Part Three
 Third iteration of the NameSayer application.
+This application allows a user to practise the pronounciation of names from a database.